NoroffFEU/development-platforms/src/content/docs/frameworks/Asp.netCore/AspNetCore-case-study.md

 ```

 Notice that nowhere in the controller have i needed to access the request body/headers, querystring or parameters manually.
-I just added the type and parameter to the action method and the model binding will get the data from the request automaticaly.
+I just added the type and parameter to the action method and the model binding will get the data from the request automatically.
 You do not need to use a complex type like a model for this, you could use a simple type like
 ```c#
 MethodName(int id){
     // do something with id